 The developer community loves shadcn.
 Its design and utility are unmatched.
 But what if your stack runs on plain JavaScript?
 Most guides assume TypeScript, forcing you to choose between type safety and speed.
 This is boilerplate we can skip.
 Stop wasting time on type stripping or framework migration.
-This guide gives you the definitive architecture and setup to integrate shadcn/ui seamlessly into any pure JavaScript project.
+This guide gives you the definitive architecture and setup to integrate shadcn/ui seamlessly into any pure JavaScript React project.

 Infographic